TEDJS235/Week-3/README.md

 ## Introduction

-In Week 3, I explored how **functional** and **imperative** programming paradigms address concurrency.
-This week emphasized the advantages, challenges, and historical context of concurrent programming, essential for building modern scalable systems.
+Concurrency is a cornerstone of modern software development, enabling systems to perform multiple tasks simultaneously.
+This week’s exploration delves into how **functional** and **imperative** programming languages address concurrency, emphasizing their unique approaches, historical context, and trade-offs.

+This report aims to provide an engaging and structured analysis of concurrency paradigms, supported by historical milestones and academic references.
+It also links to the Week 3 [literature review](https://github.com/TEDJS235/Week-3/literature-review), further expanding on the topic.

 ---

 ## Summary

-In **Week 3**, the focus was on exploring concurrency in functional and imperative programming languages, highlighting their unique approaches and trade-offs.
-Concurrency, essential in modern systems, allows multiple tasks to run simultaneously, requiring careful design to avoid pitfalls like race conditions and deadlocks.

-Imperative programming (e.g., **C**, **Java**) uses **threads**, **locks**, and **shared memory** to manage concurrency.
-While this approach provides high performance and flexibility, it is prone to issues like thread interference and deadlocks, which complicate debugging and testing.

-Functional programming, on the other hand, leverages **immutability**, **pure functions**, and higher-level abstractions like **message passing** (e.g., Actor Model) and **software transactional memory (STM)**.
-Languages like **Haskell** and **Erlang** simplify concurrency by avoiding mutable shared state, reducing errors while promoting scalability.
+Functional programming languages like **Erlang** and **Haskell** simplify concurrency by leveraging **immutability**, **pure functions**, and high-level abstractions such as **message passing** and **software transactional memory (STM)**.
+These tools avoid mutable shared state, significantly reducing bugs like race conditions and deadlocks.

-Historical milestones such as the **Actor Model (Carl Hewitt, 1973)** laid the foundation for message-passing systems, while frameworks like **Akka** in Scala and lightweight concurrency primitives like **Go’s Goroutines** further advanced concurrent programming.
-These developments provide efficient, reliable tools to build scalable systems.

-This week’s exploration reinforced the importance of choosing the appropriate concurrency model for a given problem.
-While functional programming reduces complexity, imperative approaches offer performance benefits at the cost of increased management overhead.
+In contrast, imperative programming languages such as **C** and **Java** rely on low-level constructs like **threads**, **locks**, and **shared memory** to manage concurrency.
+While these methods offer greater performance and flexibility, they are more error-prone and require meticulous debugging.

+Significant historical milestones, such as Carl Hewitt's **Actor Model (1973)** and the development of **Go’s Goroutines**, have shaped the evolution of concurrency paradigms.
+These advancements continue to influence how developers build scalable and efficient systems today.

 ---